raspberrypilearning/surprise-animation/en/step_3.md

 title: My animation does not reset properly when I click on the green flag
 ---

 Check that you have `when green flag clicked`{:class="block3events"} scripts for the sprites that need it, and check that they reset the position, size, and looks.
-See **Setting the starting position and looks for a sprite** above for more help.
+See **Set the starting position and looks for a sprite** above for help with this.

 --- /collapse ---